Moving to Cambodia?

 Moving to Cambodia

 Before moving to Cambodia, it is advisable to secure a valid visa for your stay.
-While you can also get your visa upon arrival, taking care of it beforehand will make the move smoother.
-You can submit your visa application via mail or in person at the nearest Cambodian consulate or embassy.
-Aside from diplomatic, official, and courtesy visas which are only rarely given out, there are two types of official visa, the tourist visa and the business visa.
-Both of them are initially valid for 30 days after moving to Cambodia.
-The tourist visa can be extended for one month, while the business visa can be extended for up to twelve months, and renewed as often as necessary.
+You can also get your visa upon arrival, but taking care of it beforehand will make the process smoother and give you one less thing to worry about upon arrival.
+You can submit your visa application via mail or in person at your nearest Cambodian consulate or embassy.

+There are two main types of visa that are available: the Tourist (T) visa, and the Business (E) visa.
+Both types are initially valid for 30 days after arrival in Cambodia.
+The tourist visa can be extended for one extra month, while the business visa can be extended for a maximum of twelve months, and then renewed as often as necessary.
 This makes it the perfect solution for expats on a short business trip as well as those who move to Cambodia for a long-term assignment.